-Recommendation B.4.
-We recommend that KU PSO develop and publish, as a public code of conduct for all members of KU PSO, the portions of KU PSO administrative policies that govern uses of force, officer conduct toward members of the public, and procedures for investigating and evaluating instances of the use of force.
+Recommendation B.5.
+We recommend that KU PSO develop and publish, as a public code of conduct for all members of KU PSO, the portions of KU PSO administrative policies that govern uses of force and officer conduct toward members of the public.
 These policies hold KU PSO's police and civilian officers to standards on the use of force and respectful treatment and community engagement appropriate for a campus-based agency.
 Making them publicly visible on the KU PSO website, as modeled by some other police forces, would enhance transparency, facilitate accountability, and, we hope, improve trust.